LIBERTY

 A

-related to alcohol violations, to wagering tax violations, to occupational
+violations, to wagering tax violations, to occupational license tax

-license tax violations, to marijuana violations, to sugar law violations, to
+violations, to marijuana violations, to sugar law violations, to estate tax

-estate tax violation, to tax preparer violations, to corporate tax violations,
+violation, to tax preparer violations, to corporate tax violations, and to

 legal duty violated in those cases was clearly not found in §720x, nor does